 Use a length of about 2 m long yarn or strong thread, tie one end to the locking chopstick and the other end to the 1st square that you are going to hook a loop.
 Place the fabric strip under the canvas.

 If your locking yarn happens to finish before your project, just cut the yarn out from the locking chopstick and tie a knot to the end with a new yarn, leaving about 2-3 cm length for the ends, tie the other end of the new yarn to the locking chopstick and you can continue with the locker hook.
 Be a little careful when pulling the yarn with the knot through the loops, sometime it will get stuck, just help it pass through the huddle by “massaging” the loops a little.

-Pull the strip so that the loop sit on the chopstick tightly.
-The locking chopstick not only act as a locking tool, it is also a tension gauging medium.
-You will have an even height of loops through-out the project.
+Pull the strip so that the loop sits on the chopstick tightly.
+The locking chopstick not only act as a locking tool, but it is also a tension gauging medium.
+You will have an even height of loops throughout the project.

 Continue hooking up the fabric strip onto the chopstick, move the chopstick forward a little as you go.
 When you reach the end, pull the chopstick completely out with the yarn passing through all the loops.
 The function of the yarn is to lock all the loops in place so that the loop won’t get out from the canvas square.

 Rotate the canvas 180 deg and work on the second row and so on.